 Whereas the ribeye comes from the rib section, specifically cut from ribs 6 to 12

 The main difference between the two types of steak lies in their location.

-The ribeye is gotten from the side of a cow while the filet mignon is cut from the tenderloin, a muscle just below the backbone.
+The ribeye is from the side of a cow while the filet mignon is cut from the tenderloin, a muscle just below the backbone.

 Another difference between these two types of steak is in the muscles that they are made up of.

 The filet mignon is not as flavorful as the ribeye.
-However, the ribeye has a higher fat content than the filet mignon.
+The ribeye has a higher fat content than the filet mignon.

 Ribeye vs. Filet Mignon Differences Comparison Table

 Difference in Appearance

 The most noticeable difference between the filet mignon and ribeye steak is in their sizes.

 The ribeye is larger than the filet mignon.